connectome-neuprint/circuitpartition/README.md

 * Implement tool that exports a DVID ROI to enable visualization of partition
 * Allow one to recursively partition and previous partitioning result
+* Split connection pairs into different nodes if they are far aware
 * Implement option to embed neuron's connectivity using skeleton representations